Author Archives: leslieromer

 UPDATE ON THE ARCTIC LOOKOUT

-The State (Division of Forestry, at the time) built a 54΄ pole tower with cabin on top on a ridge west of the Artic* townsite in 1948 and took it down in 1973.
-Until a few years ago, hikers visiting the site followed the first side road leading to it—through a Weyerhaeuser tree farm.
+The State (Division of Forestry, at the time) built a 54΄ pole tower with cabin on top on a ridge west of the Artic* town site in 1948 and took it down in 1973.
+Until a decade ago, hikers visiting the site followed the first side road leading to it—through a Weyerhaeuser tree farm.
 When Weyerhaeuser started charging steep recreation fees in the Twin Harbors Tree Farm in Grays Harbor County, hikers looked for another route.

 In general terms, the lookout site is located south of Aberdeen and Cosmopolis, west of U.S. Highway 101.
 To be specific, drive U.S. Highway 101 south past milepost 75 and turn right on Hilliard Lane, just before the North River Bridge.
 Drive 5.5 miles to the Hancock Forest Management gate that blocks the road, and park.
 A sign beside the gate welcomes non-motorized recreation beyond that point.